 You also invited a play with a debutante director – Marina Davydova.
 Besides her, which other authors is BITEF promoting this year?

 Marina Davydova is one of the leading Russian and European theatre critics and festival curators, and this is her first artistic endeavour.
-Her case confirms that one of the characteristics of contemporary performing arts is the destruction of “professional specialisations”, the problematisation of the notion of the ‘author’: there are increasingly more collective authorships, while theorists, composers and visual artists appear as theatrical creators and the like.
-This is also the case with BITEF’s other “discovery” this year, Nadav Barnea, an Israeli musician and light designer who is the author of the wonderful installation PA’AM.
+Her case confirms that one of the characteristics of contemporary performing arts is the destruction of “professional specialisations”, the problematisation of the notion of the ‘author’: there is increasingly more collective authorship, while theorists, composers and visual artists appear as theatrical creators and the like.
+This is also the case with BITEF’s other “discovery” this year, Nadav Barnea, an Israeli musician and light designer who is the author of the beautiful installation PA’AM.